By Douglas Trattner

 Recommendations for the top restaurants, nightlife, shops, sights, and hotels in:

 Take a trip outside the city with these excursions:

 - Amish Country

-After writing professionally about his hometown for nearly a decade, Douglas assumed there was little left to discover.
-With fresh eyes, he gave his favorite burg a top-to-bottom reexamination, the result of which is this guidebook.
-He walked away from the project an even bigger fan of Cleveland, uncovering new shops, restaurants, bars, and hidden gems.
-Douglas’s penchant for exploring novel and untested places didn’t always pan out; numerous destinations failed to pass muster, ending up on the cutting-room floor.
-But even a seemingly wasted trip clear across town failed to dampen his spirit.
-As Douglas can so often be heard saying: “It beats practicing law.”
+After writing professionally about his hometown for so long, Douglas assumed there was little left to discover.
+With fresh eyes, he gave his favorite city a top-to-bottom reexamination during the research of this book.
+He walked away from the project an even bigger fan of Cleveland, uncovering new shops, restaurants, museums, and hidden gems.

 He lives in Cleveland Heights with his wife, two dogs, and four chickens.